grafana/faro-web-sdk/demo/docs/instrumentations/metas.md

 ### Client

-Grafana JavaScript Agent requires `app` meta as the only mandatory meta when initializing the library.
+Faro requires `app` meta as the only mandatory meta when initializing the library.
 Besides `app`, it automatically creates a `session` meta which can also be set manually in some cases (i.e. sharing the same session with the API, storing the session ID etc.).